Of the many challenges that women face in the menopause and perimenopause years, there is one that seems to cause the most distress. Vaginal dryness.

 Not all sexual lubricants are the same

 We know that sexual lubricants enhance sex, making it more pleasurable and even longer lasting.
-At jodivine.com, we often advise people who have tried a lubricant or been recommended to use a product by their GP, which caused irritation and has put them off trying another product because they think all lubricants are the same.
+At jodivine.com, we often advise people who have tried a lubricant or been recommended to use a product by their GP, which caused irritation.
+This has put them off trying another product because they think all lubricants are the same.
 Not so.

-I am passionate about educating everyone about vagina/vulva health because many customers tell us about the inappropriate and potentially detrimental products women are using as sexual lubricants.
+I am passionate about sex education and educating everyone about vagina/vulva health.
+Many customers tell us about the inappropriate and potentially detrimental products women are using as sexual lubricants.
 These include antiseptic creams, hand creams, baby oil, olive oil and coconut oil, all of which can cause thrush, bacterial vaginosis or irritation.

 Through the work I do with menopause experts and healthcare professionals, I have heard stories about people cleaning their vaginas with Dettol, Savlon, feminine washes and intimate wipes, all of which disrupt the delicate pH of the vagina and can lead to irritation and infection.